 Trust erosion between contractors, clients, and teams undermines future collaboration

-Schedule delays compound as disputes drag on without resolution
+Schedule delays escalate as disagreements drag on without resolution

 Legal complications arise from unresolved claims and contract breaches